jageiger/pizza/README.md

 ## License

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+DO WHAT THE [EXPLETIVE] YOU WANT TO PUBLIC LICENSE

 Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+DO WHAT THE [EXPLETIVE] YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-You just DO WHAT THE FUCK YOU WANT TO.
+You just DO WHAT THE [EXPLETIVE] YOU WANT TO.